kingrando/blog/content/notes/202005251940-JNCIA-Junos-User-Interfaces-CLI-Help.md

   - Networking
 ---
 ## Context-Sensitive Help

-Used to get the list of commands, options, and user-defined variables that are available in a given context.
+Used to get the list of commands, options, and user-defined variables that are available in a context.
 This is obtained by typing a command out and following it with a ? mark.

 ```bash
 kameron@RE1> show configuration interfaces ge-0/0/?